-The Songhees Park Expansion Project is a major City of Victoria initiative to develop new parkland at the southwest end of the Johnson Street Bridge as an expansion to the existing park.
+The Songhees Park Expansion is a park improvement project being constructed in 2022 as part of the City’s waterfront public realm revitalization.
+The project will develop 0.76 ha (1.8 acres) of new parkland at the southwest end of the Johnson Street Bridge as an expansion to the existing park.

-This waterfront park is located at an important hub in the City’s active transportation network, connecting to the Johnson Street Bridge and the downtown core to the east, the Songhees Walkway to the south, and multi-use trails to the north and west.
-Rich in history, the site is in traditional Lekwungen territory that was part of the Songhees Reserve lands between 1844 and 1911.
+This park is located at an important hub in the City’s active transportation network, connecting to the Johnson Street Bridge and the downtown core, the Songhees Walkway, the E&N Trail and the Galloping Goose Regional Trail.

 - Places to sit and enjoy spectacular views across the Inner Harbour

-- Opportunities to enjoy Lekwungen art and learn about Lekwungen language and culture
+- Opportunities to enjoy Lekwungen art and learn about Indigenous language and culture

-- Indigenous and adaptive plantings that will thrive in our climate and provide habitat for birds and other wildlife
+- Additional trees, as well as indigenous and adaptive plantings that will thrive in our climate and provide habitat for birds and other wildlife

-- Streamlined and fully accessible circulation routes that provide access to spaces within the site and connections to adjacent areas
+- Accessible circulation routes to spaces within the site and connections to adjacent areas

 - Plus, upgraded lighting, seating, picnic tables, and more